Photo from Unsplash

 Morning

-It is sight, “Look unto me and be saved.”
+It is sight: “Look unto me and be saved.”

-It is hearing, “Hear and your soul shall live.”
+It is hearing: “Hear, and your soul shall live.”

 Evening

-These words may answer your scruples, devout reader, concerning the ordinances.
-Perhaps you say, “I would be afraid to be baptized—it is such a solemn thing to avow myself to be dead with Christ, and buried with Him.
-I should not feel at liberty to come to the Master’s table—I would be afraid of eating and drinking damnation unto myself, not discerning the Lord’s body.”
+These words may answer your concerns, dear reader, about participating in the ordinances.
+Perhaps you say, “I’m afraid to be baptized—it’s such a solemn thing to declare that I am dead with Christ and buried with Him.
+I’m hesitant to come to the Lord’s Table—what if I eat and drink judgment on myself, not discerning the Lord’s body?”

 Morning and Evening - August 25